 Yahoo! website design through the years

-Another website with a former zany-font for their logo, Yahoo,has made significant changes to their homepage over the years.
+Another website design with a former zany-font for their logo, Yahoo,has made significant changes to their homepage over the years.
 The interesting thing lies in how close the 2005 and 2015 websites are in design.
 The logo color changed from red to purple, but for the most part, Yahoo!—an established web portal and email/messenger service—has kept in touch with its core purpose.

 Of course, they’ve changed to suit the needs of users as far as social media and content are concerned.
-With a wider range of available front-page content, Yahoo’s website can rank higher in search results.
+With a wider range of available front-page content, Yahoo’s website design can rank higher in search results.
 It’s no secret that content-rich websites rise to the top and Yahoo is a prime example.

 From then to now...evolution of website design

 It’s natural for businesses to evolve over time and as the customers change so must the companies hoping to succeed.
-As new trends come and go, web developers are better able to design websites that focus on the needs of each visitor.
+As new trends come and go, web designers are better able to design websites that focus on the needs of each visitor.

 Visual aids such as images and clearer logos draw the eye in, while categories of fresh content mimicking the layout of newspapers keep users engaged.
 The addition of social media links then allow users to have everything they want in a single location.
-With enhanced online shopping carts, e-commerce websites flourish by making every transaction quick and hassle-free.
+With enhanced online shopping carts, e-commerce website designs flourish by making every transaction quick and hassle-free.

 Marketing in this digital world has become straightforward, but standing out from the crowd is anything but simple.
 With so many websites providing the same amenities and scope of content, it comes down to adapting.

 Curious to see how we’ve changed since 2005?
 Visit us ten years ago here.
-If you’re looking to bring your website into the modern world and want to learn more, check out our Business Owner's Guide to Designing a Website.
-You can also contact us for web design services that will help you get a successful, modern website for your business.
+If you’re looking to bring your website design into the modern world and want to learn more, check out our Business Owner's Guide to Designing a Website.
+You can also contact our web design company for web design services that will help you get a successful, modern website design for your business.